isaac-sim/IsaacGymEnvs/docs/domain_randomization.md

                 ...

-Only environments that are in the reset buffer and which have exceeded the specified `frequency` timesteps since last randomized are will have new randomizations applied.
+Only environments that are in the reset buffer and which have exceeded the specified `frequency` time-steps since last randomized will have new randomizations applied.

 Custom domain randomizations
 ----------------------------

-**Custom ramdomizations via a class method**:
+**Custom randomizations via a class method**:

 Provided your task inherits from our `VecTask` class, you have great flexibility in choosing when to randomize and what distributions to